-- Eligible bidders can bid on any lease allocation for agricultural Crown land offered for lease by auction once the auction has opened and before it closes.
-Auction dates will be advertised on this site, at Ministry of Agriculture Regional Offices and on the auctioneer's website.
+- Eligible bidders can bid on any agricultural Crown land offered for lease by auction once the auction has opened and before it closes.
+Auction dates will be advertised on this site, at Ministry of Agriculture Regional Offices and on McDougall’s website.

 How to bid

-- Agricultural Crown land lease auctions will be accessible online with services provided by a private auction company.
-Each bidder will need to register on the auction site in accordance with their requirements.
+- Agricultural Crown land lease auctions will be accessible online with services provided by McDougall Auctioneers Ltd. Each bidder will need to register on the auction site in accordance with its requirements.